lmelvin/pyihome/README.md

 Python library to interface with iHome API.

-*Warning: This project is not yet functional*
+*Warning: This project is not yet fully functional nor in pypi*